stone-payments/pos-mamba-sdk/packages/components/Flatlist/README.md

   // If you dont want work with labels, you can inject your own main content in the row. customView?: ComponentView;

+  // show or not chevron icon on all lines showChevron?: boolean;

   // Row labels
   label?: {
     value: string;